-India shoots down satellite in test, Modi hails arrival as space power
+Modi hails India as military space power after anti-satellite missile test

 Such capabilities have raised fears of the weaponization of space and setting off a race between rivals.

-India has had a space program for years, making earth imaging satellites and launch capabilities as a cheaper alternative to Western programs.
-It sent a low-cost probe to Mars in 2014 and plans its first manned space mission by 2022.

-The latest test, conducted from an island off its east coast, was aimed at protecting India’s assets in space against foreign attacks, the government said.

-A ballistic missile defence interceptor produced by the government’s Defence Research and Development Organisation was used to shoot down the satellite, the foreign ministry said.
+A ballistic missile defense interceptor produced by the government’s Defence Research and Development Organisation was used to shoot down the satellite, the foreign ministry said.

-“The capability achieved...provides credible deterrence against threats to our growing space-based assets from long-range missiles, and proliferation in the types and numbers of missiles,” it said in a statement.

-The three-minute test in the lower atmosphere ensured there was no debris in space and the remnants would “decay and fall back on to the earth within weeks”, the ministry added.

 “While tests can be arranged to minimize this risk, any operational use of such a system in war poses a real threat to all satellites in orbit at similar altitude.”